HimanshuNB/tinydocs/README.md

 # 📄 TinyDocs – Smart Compression for Document Images
-**TinyDocs** compresses scanned document images like certificates, academic records, legal files, forms, personal identity cards — while keeping them readable.
+**TinyDocs** compresses document images like certificates, academic records, legal files, forms, personal identity cards — while keeping them readable.
 It is a simple and light weight web app that built with **streamlit** for speed, simplicity, and space-saving!

 ---